yangyugit/dynamic_ensemble_model/README.md

 The code is all in a single script named main.m.
 And the comments are added in some important lines to help you understand the code.
 Note that the corresponding function is in the bottom of the script.

+## simulation results
+The simulation results are presented in figures and performance.csv file which will be generated in the current file automaticlly.